phetdam/market_research/README.md

  * __short_rate_1f:__ Contains implementations for CIR and Vasicek one-factor interest rate models, as well as a very crude calibrating function.

+The top-level directory contains entry points and a Makefile configured to make those targets with predefined arguments.
+Below is a list of targets and a brief description of each:

+ * __sr1fsim:__ Simulates a few paths of a specifiable single-factor short rate model.
+Currently configured to simulate 5 paths of a Cox-Ingersoll-Ross process, (crudely) calibrated off of 3m Treasury yields.
+ * __xy_grapher:__ Plots two-dimensional xy graphs (hence the name) from .csv file columns specified in a required configuration file.
+Currently configured to graph binomial options prices against market calls and puts on SPY expiring 03-15-2019.

 Note that this repository is a work in progress, and the contents and directory structure are subject to frequent changes.